 The IDASA conference

 It was in this context that I was invited to attend South Africa’s first women’s conference that brought together women from right across the political spectrum in the then so-called independent “homeland” of Bophuthatswana.
-Hosted by IDASA (Institute for a Democratic Alternative for South Africa) at a hotel outside of Mafeking, this conference would have been illegal in South Africa as the state of emergency was in full force.
+Hosted by the Institute for a Democratic Alternative for South Africa (IDASA) at a hotel outside of Mafeking, this conference would have been illegal in South Africa as the state of emergency was in full force.
 We were assigned roommates.
 Mine was a large and fierce Xhosa activist from the Eastern Cape.
 She told me that she hated Americans, although I was the first one that she’d actually met.
 I couldn’t blame her, really.
-Consecutive American administrations had supported successive apartheid governments.
+Every American administration had supported the apartheid government.
 I apologised a lot.

 The 200 delegates were divided into groups with a facilitator who carried a box of tissues.
 Each woman told her story.
 One was an Afrikaans mother whose son, a member of the security forces, had been killed in a township; another was a Zulu woman whose son had been killed by the security forces while in detention; one was a posh red-headed English-South African who headed a businesswomen’s association; another was a leader in the trade union movement for domestic women.